 In 1902, the Newton Heath was in debt for 2,670 pounds, and the creditors received a warrant for the club liquidation.
-Captain Harry Stafford and 4 local businessmen invested 500 pounds and managed to save the team from disbanding.
-To mark the beginning of a new page in the team’s history, they changed the name to “Manchester United”.
+Captain Harry Stafford and four local businessmen invested 500 pounds and managed to save the team from disbanding.
+To mark the beginning of a new page in the team’s history, they changed the name to “Manchester United.”

 Newton Heath did not have the emblem, and even after the renaming to Manchester United, the club’s logo was not created.
 Distinctive marks on T-shirts were mostly made only for the final cup matches at that time.
 So since the United finished the first FA Cup in the 1908/09 season, the first club’s logo on the team’s T-shirt appeared specifically for this match.
 It was the Lancashire red rose.

-The second Manchester United logo was based on the coat of arms of the Manchester Army Consulate and was firstly introduced in 1948 when the team played in their second FA Cup final.
+The second Manchester United logo was based on the Manchester Army Consulate’s coat of arms and was first introduced in 1948 when the team played in their second FA Cup final.
 The same Red Devils logo was depicted on the uniform of United players in the cup final against Aston Villa in 1957.

 The Manchester logo shows a ship, and this attribute was found on all the Red Devils logos.
 Why ship?
 Manchester is one of the main port communities in England.
 The coat of arms of Manchester is executed in red-yellow colors, and these historical colors passed on the further club’s emblems.

-In the sixties, the emblems were not so common in every team as it was used to be.
+In the sixties, the emblems were not as common in every team as used to be.
 Manchester United invited artists who have developed the outlines that are very close to the current Manchester United logo.

 Only the ship and the color palette have survived from the Manchester sign.
-At the top, there was the title “Manchester United”, and below – “Football Club”.
+There was the title “Manchester United” and below – “Football Club.”
 If you believe the team’s historians, the logo was inspired by the fun of the Matt Busby team.
 For a couple of months, Manchester United had a rather obscure red and black coat of arms, although it did not last long.

 For a long time, Manchester United did not have a permanent emblem.
 During the F.A.
 Cup final matches, players wore T-shirts featuring the Scarlet Rose of Lancaster.
 Then – with the emblem of the city.
 That all changed when Matt Busby suggested defeating the nickname Red Devils in symbolism.
 He hoped this would intimidate opponents.